Career Bridge Program

 To maintain eligibility for funding as part of the Career Bridge Program, you’ll need to:

-- Maintain satisfactory academic progress during your first year.
+- Be a full-time student and maintain satisfactory academic progress during your first year.

-- Attend required meetings with your academic advisor, career advisor, academic coach and financial success coach each semester during your first year.
+- Attend required meetings with your academic advisor, career advisor, academic coach, financial success coach, and the Career Bridge program coordinator each semester during your first year.

-- Work at least 10 hours a week in an on-campus job during Fall and Spring semesters (with the support of your career advisor and academic coach)
+- Obtain and work at least 10 hours a week in an on-campus job beginning in the fall semester (with the support of your career advisor and academic coach).

-- Attend at least three designated Career Bridge events each semester during your first year.
-Career Bridge events include networking events, employer site visits, Discovery Camp for undeclared students, the Majors Fair, a Career Fair, and other experiences designed to support your academic and career progress.
+- Attend at least two designated Career Bridge events each semester during your first year.
+Career Bridge events include networking events, employer site visits, Discovery Camp for undeclared students, the Majors Fair, and Career Fairs.

-- Register for and complete a section of a one-credit student success course (UNIV101, 103, or 191) during your first semester
+- Register for and complete the Career Bridge section of a one-credit student success course (UNIV 191) during your first semester.
+Students involved with another program that requires a section of UNIV 191 do not need to register for the Career Bridge section.

 This program is generously funded by a grant from the State Council of Higher Education for Virginia (SCHEV) for one year only.
 The grant is currently not renewable, pending any future additional funding from SCHEV.